kemdict/kemdict/web/pages/why.md

 ## iTaigi, ChhoeTaigi

 Kemdict also covers modern Taiwanese Mandarin.

-iTaigi is still the place to go for crowdsourced modern Taigi.

-Right now Kemdict absolutely cannot replace ChhoeTaigi due to only supporting Han character-based search.
+Actually, Kemdict has more of a focus on Taiwanese Mandarin, and does not at all replace iTaigi or ChhoeTaigi.

 ## Moedict